Driving product discovery through new Dolby product recommendation tool

 Research Goals

-Discover potential navigation and interactivity issues
+Identify navigation and interactivity issues that could impact completion

 Approach